-Each year, the AU-CMB program sponsors a Summer Research Scholarship program to provide talented undergraduate students an opportunity to conduct research during the summer with a CMB faculty member.
+Each year, the AU-CMB program sponsors a Summer Research Scholars program to provide talented undergraduate students an opportunity to conduct research during the summer with a CMB faculty member.

 Overview of Scholarship Programs

-The AU-CMB Undergraduate Summer Research Scholarship (USRS) program was initiated in order to provide talented undergraduate students with opportunities to gain research experience with an AU-CMB faculty member.
+The AU-CMB Undergraduate Summer Research Scholars (USRS) program was initiated in order to provide talented undergraduate students with opportunities to gain research experience with an AU-CMB faculty member.
 The CMB-USRS program lasts for ten weeks and is open to those interested in either basic scientific research or biomedical research.
-Areas of research include biochemistry, bioengineering, biophysics, cell biology, environmental biology, microbiology, molecular biology/genetics and nutrition.
+Areas of research include biochemistry, bioengineering, biophysics, cell biology, environmental biology, microbiology, molecular biology/genetics, physiology and nutrition.

 Expectations of Student Participants